 This includes learning rudimentary terms you’ll frequently encounter, as well as basic practices that you’ll need to implement in order to stay safe and scam-free online.
 This includes internet-based terms like spam, phishing, firewall, SSL, cookies, anti-virus software, and ISP.

 Finally, this also involves learning the safest online practices, such as never opening an email from an unknown sender (or if you do, never clicking on any links it contains), always making sure you have a secure connection when transmitting sensitive information (such as credit card info, social security number, etc.), and understanding proper social sharing habits (like never posting a status that you’re leaving town, which is a red alert for potential thieves).

-Taken together, this doesn’t just help you shop smarter and avoid scams, it helps keep everyone in your family safe as well!
+Taken together, this doesn’t just help you shop smarter, it helps keep everyone in your family safe as well.